PrajwalaY26/Superstore-Sales-Analysis-Power-BI-/README.md

 I built this project to improve my Power BI skills and to practice end-to-end business analysis — from data wrangling to visualization and forecasting.
 Sharing it here in case it helps others doing the same!

+Followed [YouTube Video](https://www.youtube.com/watch?v=fZn83JRt4Nk&t=3055s) for this!
+It was super easy to understand and follow!

 ## 📌 Notes

 - Forecasting is based on historical sales using Power BI’s default time series model.